gerners/tamock/README.md

 Classification is the most expensive task.
 Multiple threads speed up classification while RAM usage depends on the index used.
 This step can also be skipped by providing pre-computed centrifuge classification results.

-CAVEAT: When using extern centrifuge results, ensure that centrifuge version 1.0.4 or higher is used and that the same index is provided to tamock.
+CAVEAT: When using external centrifuge results, ensure that centrifuge version 1.0.4 or higher is used and that the same index used is provided to tamock.

 ```bash
  tamock -1 <paired_1.fastq> -2 <paired_2.fastq> --centrifuge-kreport -o <output directory> \